 Parsley requires moist yet well drained soil and tends to droop quickly due to drought and dry soil.

-Parsley is native to central and eastern Mediterranean countries but it is far less drought tolerant then a lot of other Mediterranean herbs such as lavender, rosemary, thyme, sage and oregano due to its abundant leaves that have a large surface area which results in more transpiration (water loss from the leaves).
+Parsley is native to central and eastern Mediterranean and Balkan countries but it is far less drought tolerant then a lot of other Mediterranean herbs such as lavender, rosemary, thyme, sage and oregano due to its abundant leaves that have a large surface area which results in more transpiration (water loss from the leaves).

 To prevent parsely from drooping due to drought, water your parsley as frequently as required to keep the soil moist.